Tpha29/4096/README.md

 # 4096
-A modified version of the gam 2048
+A modified version of the game 2048
+QOL feature such as Dark Mode was added
+The game will be much harder since it will require a harder win condition for the game